 Responsible recycling habits help reduce the amount of items in our landfills.
 Too much "wish-cycling" of items, attempting to recycle those that are not currently accepted for recycling, can contaminate the load and cause all of the items to be rejected by the processor.
 The load then is sent to a landfill.

 Combine these items in your recycling cart:

-- CANS: Includes all metal food and beverage cans such as pop, beer, soup, vegetable, tuna, and Ball brand aluminum cups.
+- METAL CANS AND ALUMINUM CUPS: Includes all metal food and beverage cans such as pop, beer, soup, vegetable, tuna, and Ball brand aluminum cups.
 Cans/cups should be emptied, rinsed, and then recycled.

 - CARTONS: Includes milk, juice, soup and broth plus wine cartons.
 Cartons should be emptied and rinsed.
 Replace the cap and place in your curbside recycling.

-- GLASS: Includes glass food and beverage bottles and jars.
+- GLASS BOTTLES AND JARS: Includes glass food and beverage bottles and jars.
 Empty, rinse and replace the lid before recycling.
 You do not need to remove the label.

-- PAPER AND BOXES: All paper and boxes can be recycled, including newspapers, magazines, junk mail, boxes, greeting cards, cereal boxes, cardboard, phone books and clean pizza boxes.
-Flatten cardboard items, like cereal boxes, to save space.
+- PAPER AND BOXES: All paper and boxes can be recycled, including newspapers, magazines, junk mail, boxes, greeting cards, cereal boxes, cardboard, phone books, paper cups, and clean pizza boxes.
+Flatten cardboard items, like shipping boxes and cereal boxes, to save space.

-- PLASTIC BOTTLES, JUGS AND TUBS: All empty plastic bottles, jugs and tubs can be placed in your curbside recycling.
+- PLASTIC BOTTLES, JUGS , TUBS, AND CUPS: Empty plastic bottles, jugs, tubs and cups can be placed in your curbside recycling.
 This includes items like water and soda bottles, shampoo bottles, milk, water and juice jugs, laundry detergent jugs, bleach bottles, butter tubs, yogurt tubs, yogurt cups, fruit cups, fast-food cups (no Solo cups), and souvenir cups.
 Items should be emptied and rinsed.
 Replace the cap/lid and put in your curbside recycling.
 Throw away straws and stoppers with trash.
 Not all plastics with the 1-7 symbol are recyclable.
 The numbering refers specifically to the resin within the plastic.

 The Cuyahoga County Solid Waste District offers a recycling and disposal search engine for all residents of Cuyahoga County.
 Find answers to your recycling, disposal and reuse questions by using the “What Do I Do With?” search bar located at the top of every page of at www.CuyahogaRecycles.org.